nousapp/ecom-server/README.md

-# Care Solutions Backend
+# E-Commerce Backend

-Backend for Care Solutions app.
+Backend for E-Commerce app.
 Built with MVC architecture and a file-based DB.

 ## Setup